-- 1. apply practical skills in appropriate interactions and engagements with children - 2. use basic skills to undertake research and make observations related to the child care environment - 3. create multimodal presentations to report information - 4. discuss developmental theories and stages of development, identify evidence of these in the practical environment and apply to children's needs - 5. work effectively, including in a team environment and engage cooperatively, identifying the needs of others - 6. implement simple, effective problem solving strategies - 7. communicate effectively and appropriately with children and others - 8. design, prepare and implement stimulating, age-appropriate environments, resources and activities for children's playing and learning, assessing effectiveness through children's responses - 9. implement plans and strategies for cultural differences and special needs of children - 10. follow established safety and hygiene procedures that apply to child care environments and, where necessary, modify environments to improve safety and health - 11. list legal rights, responsibilities and provisions for the care and protection of children and child care workers - 12. identify related frameworks and legislative acts and supportive local and national services and networks.
+- 1. apply practical skills in appropriate interactions and engagements with children - 2. use basic skills to undertake research and make observations related to the child care environment - 3. create multimodal presentations to report information - 4. discuss developmental theories and stages of development, identify evidence of these in the practical environment and apply to children's needs - 5. work effectively, including in a team environment and engage cooperatively, identifying the needs of others - 6. implement simple, effective problem solving strategies - 7. communicate effectively and appropriately with children and others - 8. design, prepare and implement stimulating, age-appropriate environments, resources and activities for children's playing and learning, assessing effectiveness through children's responses - 9. implement plans and strategies for acknowledging individual differences and meeting needs of all children - 10. adhere to established safety and hygiene procedures that apply to child care environments and, where necessary, modify environments to improve safety and health - 11. list legal rights, responsibilities and provisions for the care and protection of children and child care workers - 12. identify related frameworks and legislative acts and supportive local and national services and networks.